Evan-Coleman/Navius/workspace_migration/progress.md

 ## Next Steps

+1. Fix compilation issues discovered during verification testing:
+   - Database layer (navius-db) - Transaction type issues and lifetime problems
+   - Dependency injection (navius-di) - ConfigProvider and Arc handling issues
+   - Testing infrastructure (navius-test) - Mock registry and duplicate definitions
+   - Metrics infrastructure (navius-metrics-prometheus) - Namespace method issue
-1. Complete the Verification and Testing phase of Code Migration Finalization
+2. Complete the Verification and Testing phase after all compilation errors are fixed
-   - Run the complete test suite against the new structure
+3. Run the complete test suite against the new structure
-   - Verify all API endpoints function correctly
+4. Verify all API endpoints function correctly
-   - Test performance to ensure no regressions
+5. Test performance to ensure no regressions
-2. Begin preparing for Phase 5 - Deployment and Monitoring
-3. Start planning containerization strategy for the new workspace structure
-4. Begin design work for monitoring framework

 ## Notes

-Today we began the Verification and Testing phase of the Code Migration Finalization.
-We've successfully set up the testing environment for the new workspace structure and have started preparing the test suite.
-This critical phase will ensure that the application functions correctly with the new organization before we proceed to Phase 5.
+Today we began the Verification and Testing phase of the Code Migration Finalization, setting up the testing environment and running the verification script.
+The script identified numerous compilation errors across multiple crates that need to be addressed before proceeding with functional testing.

-With the completion of the Code Migration Finalization, we will have fully transitioned from the old monolithic structure to the new workspace-based architecture.
-This represents a significant milestone in our project, enabling improved build times, better code organization, and enhanced developer experience.
+We have created a detailed report of all issues found (see `workspace_migration/reports/verification_issues_summary.md`) and prioritized the fixes needed.
+These compilation issues are expected during a complex migration and will be addressed systematically over the next few days.

+The overall plan remains on track, though we may need 2-3 additional days to address all compilation issues before completing the Verification and Testing phase and proceeding to Phase 5.

 *Updated by: Development Team*
 *March 29, 2025*